Is Your Child’s Sexual Behavior Normal?

 Few stages are as important for the proper development of a child as the sexual stages.
 Because children are experiencing something profoundly new and unexpected (even if it is actually radically old and predictable), they lack the experiential vocabulary required to communicate it.

 It is our job as parents to be in tune with these amorphous emotions and nascent desires.
 Learning to distinguish between "normal" and "alarming" childhood sexual behavior is key to ensuring healthy sexual development.
 If deviant or violent sexual behavior goes unnoticed or untreated in these early stages, there can be grave consequences.

-The recent sexual assault and brutal murder of 7-year-old Jorelys Rivera serves as a painful but apt example of such consequences.
-This past Thursday, January 19, the grisly saga came to a violent close when Rivera's killer, 20-year-old Ryan Brunn, hung himself in his jail cell.
-In the wake of this maelstrom, the families of both victim and perpetrator are left picking up the pieces of their shattered lives, while the public at large continue to ask: How could this tragedy have been averted?
+The recent sexual assault and brutal murder of 7-year-old Jorelys Rivera serve as a painful but apt example of such consequences.
+The grisly saga came to a violent close when Rivera's killer, 20-year-old Ryan Brunn, hung himself in his jail cell.
+In the wake of this maelstrom, the families of both victim and perpetrator are left picking up the pieces of their shattered lives, while the public at large continues to ask: How could this tragedy have been averted?